certtools/intelmq/docs/user/MISP-Integrations.rst

 Look at the Bots' documentation for more information.

-Coming soon: MISP Expert
+MISP Expert
 -------------------------------

-The MISP Expert will search MISP by API for attributes/events matching data of the event.
+The MISP Expert searches MISP by API for attributes/events matching the `source.ip` of the event.
+The MISP Attribute UUID and MISP Event ID of the newest attribute are added to the event.

 Look at the Bots' documentation for more information.